 Art Café: We didn’t have anything here besides a mediocre smoothie and coffee drink, but the food menu looked delicious and featured fresh food from a local organic farm.
 The Internet isn’t actually all that good, but it was the strongest signal we found in El Nido.

-The journey back to Puerto Princesa was ridiculous.
-The van was so packed that the driver sent a teenage kid to the roof.
+Be prepared for an adventurous ride!
+Our van was so packed that the driver sent a teenage kid to the roof.
 Not joking.
 The van whipped around bends on the gravel road so fast that I don’t know how he managed not to get flung off.
 Then at the rest stop, the same kid who had ridden atop the van switched into the driver’s seat.
-Like I said, ridiculous.
+Like I said, adventurous.

 This family-run eco-lodge, set in a tropical forest, is the stuff of dreams.